-Store split wood under cover to keep it dry.
-Even for shortterm storage, be sure to keep wood a safe distance from the heater and keep it out of the areas around the heater used for refueling and ash removal.
+Store wood under cover to keep it dry.
+The longer it is stored, the better heating and fire-viewing performance you will enjoy.
+Even for short-term storage, be sure to keep wood a safe distance from the heater and keep it out of the areas around the heater used for refueling and ash removal.

-Surface Thermometer is a Valuable Guide to Operation An optional surface thermometer tells you when to adjust the air control, and when to refuel.
-(Figure 38)
+A Surface Thermometer is a Valuable Guide to Operation

+An optional surface thermometer tells you when to adjust the air control, and when to refuel.
+(Fig. 36)

-Figure 38 - Take temperature readings with a thermometer located in the middle of the griddle.
+Fig. 36 - Take temperature readings with a thermometer located in the middle of the griddle.

-For example, when the thermometer registers at least 450°F (230°C) on the stove top after start-up you know the stove is hot enough and it may be time to close the damper if a sufficient ember bed has also been established.
+For example, when the thermometer registers at least 450°F. (230°C) after start-up you know the stove is hot enough and it may be time to close the damper.
 Note that the stove will warm up much sooner than the chimney, though; a warm chimney is the key to easy, effective stove operation.
-Please review the "Draft Management" section of this manual to see how the size, type, and location of your chimney will affect your stove operation.
+Please review the draft management information on Page 27 to see how the size, type, and location of your chimney will affect your stove operation.
 When thermometer readings drop below 350°F. (175°C) it's time to adjust the air control for a higher burn rate or to reload the stove.
 A temperature reading over 650°F. (340°C) is a sign to reduce the air supply to slow the burn rate.